taoyds/grappa/spider/README.md

 Please follow the instructions on [the official RAT-SQL README](https://github.com/microsoft/rat-sql#step-3-run-the-experiments) to train and evaluate a model on Spider.

-Notice you need to change `GRAPPA_PATH` in `models/spider/spider_enc.py` to use a different GraPPa checkpoint.
+Notice: you need to change `GRAPPA_PATH` in `models/spider/spider_enc.py` to use a different [GraPPa checkpoint](https://drive.google.com/file/d/1WHTrcCqNNxSdIJCpddBApKIDFKvYscPB/view?usp=sharing).

 Running training:
 ``` bash